pplonski/mail4gpt/README.md

 # Manage your email in ChatGPT ✉️🦜

 **UPDATE (14/05/2024):**

 I'm working on framework for [serving Python notebooks as web applications](https://runmercury.com).
-Recently (May, 2024), we have added option to execute Python notebook as REST API.
+Recently, we have added option to execute Python notebook as REST API.
 Thanks to this, notebooks can be easily used in the ChatGPT builder as actions.
 I wrote example of [custom action for sending emails from ChatGPT](https://runmercury.com/use/gpt-builder-action-send-email/).

 ---